Information about West Hill House B&B; for more info email Peter or call +1 (802) 496-7162

 West Hill House B&B owners and hosts Peter & Susan invite guests to their historic 1850’s home in the Mad River Valley to enjoy four glorious seasons for romance, relaxation and recreation.
-West Hill House is a great choice as a quiet, comfortable central location for a multi-day visit to all the scenery, attractions and activities of central Vermont.
-It is also a great choice for weddings and receptions up to 65 guests, business retreats and family reunions.
+The B&B is a great choice as a quiet, comfortable central location for a multi-day visit to all the scenery, attractions and activities of central Vermont.
+It is also a great choice for weddings, receptions, family reunions and business retreats for up to 50 guests.

-In the 1960s West Hill House became a ski accommodation then was transformed into B&B in the early 1980s by Pat & Dale Stetson.
+In the 1960s West Hill House B&B became a ski accommodation then was transformed into B&B in the 1970s by Pat & Dale Stetson.
 In the 1990s it was expanded and modernized by prior owners Dotty Kyle and Eric Brattstrom who took over in 1993.
-Peter & Susan MacLaren purchased West Hill House in 2006 and today it is a comfortable and inviting 9 room bed and breakfast.
-Recently systems and processes have been further updated to help qualify the B&B as a Green Hotel in the Green Mountain State.
+Peter & Susan MacLaren purchased West Hill House B&B in 2006 and today it is a comfortable and inviting 9 room bed and breakfast.
+Recently systems and processes, including being 100% Solar Powered, have been updated to help qualify the B&B as a Green Hotel in the Green Mountain State.

 The beds all have memory foam making them amazingly comfortable, and the hosts, who also live in the house, serve a delicious breakfast to their guests each morning after their great night’s sleep.
 The B&B also has 3 large common rooms with fireplaces, including a library with a pool table.